JediKnightChan/EternalCrusadeResurrection/README.md

   data, maps data, materials, references to materials within meshes)
 - Enhanced Input Subsystem is used for input (borrowed from Lyra)
 - 3rd person multiplayer shooter and melee combat system based on Lyra's GAS, including combat vehicles
-- Additional plugins for: HTTP requests
+- Plugin for HTTP requests
 - Replay Subsystem with all needed functions for Blueprint replay setup
+- Gameplay Analytics Subsystem in a separate plugin for collecting them and sending to API endpoint
 - Cross-platform code (was built for Windows, Linux, Android)

 ### GAS differences from Lyra (5.0)